 2010 Rural-Urban Commuting Area (RUCA) Codes

-To determine a census tract, please go to the FFIEC Geocoding/Mapping System page and type in the address information.
+To determine a census tract, please see the Federal Financial Institutions Examination Council's FFIEC Geocoding/Mapping System.

 The rural-urban commuting area (RUCA) codes, a detailed and flexible scheme for delineating sub-county components of rural and urban areas, have been updated using data from the 2010 decennial census and the 2006–10 American Community Survey (ACS).
 RUCA codes are based on the same theoretical concepts used by the Office of Management and Budget (OMB) to define county-level metropolitan and micropolitan areas.
 We applied similar criteria to measures of population density, urbanization, and daily commuting to identify urban cores and adjacent territory that is economically integrated with those cores.
 We adopted OMB's metropolitan and micropolitan terminology to highlight the underlying connectedness between the two classification systems.
 However, the use of census tracts instead of counties as building blocks for RUCA codes provides a different and more detailed geographic pattern of urban and rural areas.

 The classification contains 10 primary and 21 secondary codes.
-Few, if any, research or policy applications need the full set of codes.
-Rather, the system allows for the selective combination of codes to meet varying definitional needs.
+Few, if any, research or policy applications need the full set of codes; the system allows for the selective combination of codes to meet varying definitional needs.

 Primary and Secondary RUCA Codes